Senators on Kid Rock: We can't treat as joke

 (CNN)Musician Kid Rock is insisting his tweet about running for the Senate is no joke, and at least two high-profile Senate Democrats are taking him at his word.

 "I know a lot of people are thinking: this is some sort of joke, right?"
-Massachusetts Sen. Elizabeth Warren wrote in an email to supporters obtained by CNN.
+Massachusetts Sen. Elizabeth Warren wrote in an email to supporters obtained by CNN and first reported by the Boston Herald.

 "Well, maybe this is all a joke — but we all thought Donald Trump was joking when he rode down the escalator at Trump Tower and announced his campaign, too," she said.